Flag of Northern Ireland: Proposed "Civic Flag"

 In December 2021, the Commission on Flags, Identity, Culture and Tradition published its final report which included a recommendation that a new "Civic Flag for Northern Ireland" should be adopted and be flown at buildings of the Northern Ireland Executive, Northern Ireland Assembly and local district councils in Northern Ireland.
 The commissions suggested that the design for the new flag should incorporate expressions of Britishness and Irishness and should also represent the diversity of the community in Northern Ireland.
 The working group on flags, identity, culture and tradition last met in January 2022, prior to the collapse of the power sharing executive the following month.
 In November 2024, the Executive Office said that the Commission's report will be "considered as part of a review of its community relations strategy".

 International sport

 The Ulster Banner is used to represent the Northern Ireland team at the Commonwealth Games, to represent golfers on the PGA Tour, and by FIFA to represent the Northern Ireland national football team.

+The International Volleyball Federation uses the Saint Patrick's Saltire to represent the Northern Ireland national volleyball team.

 In November 2024, the Northern Ireland Commonwealth Games Council (NICGC) discussed the possibility of using its own flag at the Commonwealth Games if a new "Civic Flag" proposed by the Commission on Flags, Identity, Culture and Traditions is not in place before the 2026 Commonwealth Games.
 The proposal to replace the Ulster Banner was met with criticism from politicians and activists.
 Following the announcement, NICGC chief executive Conal Heatley reported receiving "threatening and abusive language on social media", prompting the temporary closure of its office while a security assessment was undertaken.